Jonah: Book of Jonah

 But God said to Jonah: "Do you have a right to be angry about the vine?"
 And he said: "I do.
 I am angry enough to die."

-But the LORD said: "You have been concerned about this vine, though you did not tend it or make it grow.
+But the said: "You have been concerned about this vine, though you did not tend it or make it grow.
 It sprang up overnight, and died overnight.

 But Nineveh has more than a hundred and twenty thousand people who cannot tell their right hand from their left, and many cattle as well.
 Should I not be concerned about that great city?"